-Harold walked closer towards Whit.
+Harold walked closer to Whit.

 “You know seeing you grow and mature from a curious young boy to a dedicated hard-working man, who loves the lord, has been one of the greatest privileges of my life.
 And I know you will be a wonderful husband.
 Jenny’s an amazing woman, in many ways she reminds me of your mother.
 Independent.
 Nurturing.
 Kind.
 She embodies all those qualities and I have no doubt that she is the woman you’re meant to be with.”

 Whit stood there, moved and even a bit taken aback by his father’s words.
 In his earlier years, his relationship with his dad had been wonderful, the kind of father-son relationship every boy wished for.
 But somewhere along the line, it had all changed and a distance had come between the two of them.
 Harold was never really one to hold and comfort him when he stumbled but rather firmly pushed him to get up and keep moving.
 Anytime he made a mistake he would come down on him like a ton of bricks.
 Whit desperately craved his father’s affection and affirmation yet he so rarely received it from Harold.
 It made this moment he was now sharing with him even more meaningful and he savored every moment, knowing that his relationship with his dad could at any point change from being warm and heartfelt to cold and frigid like it had done many times in the past.

 Harold stood silent for a moment and then walked even closer to Whit.
 He tenderly placed a hand on his shoulder and looked intently into his eyes.